EsriPS/vr-unity-tutorials/VR Project (URP)/Walkthroughs/Scene-2.md

 ## Walkthrough
 ### Adding a Scene Layer
-* On the ArcGISMap Component, inspect the Layers section.
+* In the ArcGISMap Component inspector, open the Layers section.
+The list reads '0', meaning we have no GIS data layers in the scene at the moment.
-*
-* Add the UrgentCare FBX from the Assets/Resources/Models folder under the ArcGISMap Game Object.
-* Add an ArcGIS Location Component to this new Game Object.
+* Click the '+' in the 'List is Empty' box to add a layer element.
-    * Update the values as follows:
+* In the 'Element 0' box, update the values as follows:
-        * Latitude: 41.3260946
-        * Longitude: -72.9108982
+        * Name: New Haven Buildings
+        * Type: ArcGIS 3DObject Scene Layer
+        * Source: ' rest url here '
-        * Altitude: 0
+        * Opacity: 0
-        * Spatial Reference WKID: 4326
-* Add a Box Collider to the Urgent Care.
-    * Edit Vertices to match general shape of the Urgent Care building.
+        * Is Visible: checked
+        * Authentication: None

+###

 ### Changing the Basemap

 ### A Note on Elevation Layers